brandonroots/homemade-hardware/week03-eagle-part-1/README.md

 * Finish the Eagle design of your [Marquee letter](../week02-programming-attiny85/MARQUEE.md) (TBD):

 * Export a PDF of your design, and post to your blog.
-* Order all materials required for milling, from the [Things/Materials](https://homemadehardware.com/things)page.
+* Order all materials required for milling, from the [Things/Materials](https://homemadehardware.com/things) page.
 These include:
   * Endmill and engraving bits (I recommend getting x2 of each type)
   * Double-sided tape (the "permanent" type)
   * Copper boards (ITP does stock these but I STRONGLY recommend getting some of your own and/or splitting with someone